 2) Teacher recommendations—Grades can paint a large part of the picture when placing a student into the appropriate classes, but they can leave gaps that can only be bridged by professional input.
 Teacher recommendations serve this role by providing feedback as to whether a student can and will do the heightened level of work required in Honors courses.
 Factors that can be taken into account are academic potential, motivation, and conduct.
 Because of the personal nature of this input, teacher recommendations are confidential.

 Once in the program, a student should maintain grades at an A or B level.
 At the conclusion of the current school year, a student is expected to have attained at least an 80 yearly average in each course.
-If the student is below this level, the Guidance Counselor will contact the student/family to discuss options.
+If the student is below this level, the Director of Academic Affairs will contact the student/family to discuss options.

-RTCA students may take courses offered through the MOWR program and simultaneously earn college and high school credit.
+RTCA students may take courses offered through the DE program and simultaneously earn college and high school credit.
 The student participates in college classes offered on RTCA’s campus.
 The student will receive high school credit (1.0 Carnegie unit) while also receiving college credit (3 hours).
-To participate, see the Guidance Counselor.
+To participate, see the Director of Academic Affairs.

-MOWR allows high school students to take academic degree level core courses that will transfer to any Georgia technical college or Georgia public college or university.
-All college coursework taken through MOWR will be fully covered through MOWR funding, and students will not be required to pay out of pocket for tuition, college fees, or textbooks.
+Dual Enrollment allows high school students to take academic degree level core courses that will transfer to any Georgia technical college or Georgia public college or university.
+All college coursework taken through DE will be fully covered through Hope funding, and students will not be required to pay out of pocket for tuition, college fees, or textbooks.
 The only fees students may be responsible for are course-specific fees determined by the college.
-No hours taken through the MOWR program will count towards a student’s HOPE Grant or Scholarship caps.
+No hours taken through the DE program will count towards a student’s HOPE Grant or Scholarship caps.

-RTCA partners with Southeastern Technical College to teach MOWR courses on campus.
+RTCA partners with Southeastern Technical College for Dual Enrollment.
 As a student at STC and RTCA, the student will be required to adhere to all high school and technical college rules and regulations.

 If you would like to be part of the RTCA family, please Apply Here.